Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Weak section conjecture and counterexample to surjectivity

-In this section, we want to relate the surjectivity part of the topological section question to the weak topological section conjecture.
-The strategy we will use is almost identical to the strategy used to prove \cite[Theorem 31]{Sti10}.
-We choose the highlight the main ingredients that make this strategy work so we will first work in a fairly general setting.
+In this section, we study the surjectivity of the topological section map $\sec_{\text{top}}$ for Kodaira fibrations $f\colon X\to B$.
+We first adapt an argument of Stix \cite[Theorem 31]{Sti10} to show that just like in the arithmetic case, the surjectivity problem can be reduced to the case of Kodaira fibrations with no algebraic sections.
+We've chosen to highlight the main ingredients that make this strategy work so we will first work in a fairly general setting.

-Let $f:X\to B$ be a smooth projective map with connected fibers between smooth projective varieties.
+Let $f\colon X\to B$ be a smooth projective map with connected fibers between smooth projective varieties.
 Assume that we have a short exact sequence of topological fundamental groups where $X_b$ is the fiber over $b\in B$.
 In this general setting, we have the following two claims: \begin{statement}[Weak topological section conjecture] The map $X\to B$ admits an algebraic section if and only if the associated short exact sequence of topological fundamental groups split. \end{statement} \begin{statement}[Surjectivity of top. section question] The section map is surjective. \end{statement} We prove the following proposition: \begin{proposition} Assume that \begin{enumerate} \item $\pi_1(X_b)$ is residually finite. \item The set $X'(B)$ of algebraic sections of $X'\to B$ is finite for every finite \'{e}tale connected cover $X'\to X$ such that the composed map $X'\to B$ has connected fibers. \end{enumerate}